 Non-invasive prenatal diagnosis techniques: testing foetal DNA in the mother’s blood

-A numerical chromosomal abnormality detection technique that poses no risk to the foetus
+A chromosomal abnormality detection technique that poses no risk to the foetus

 How can we help you?

-Foetus DNA that is present in the mother's blood can be used to analyse certain chromosomal abnormalities in unborn children.
+The foetus DNA present in the mother’s blood can be used to study some chromosomal abnormalities in unborn children.
+Final del formulario

 What is foetal DNA testing in the mother's blood?